steven-martin/node-twitter-headlines/README.md

 ### Sorting Articles

-Headlines can be sorted in the following ways:
+Headlines and Categories can be sorted in the following ways:

 * `top20` : which will sort the first 20 articles with the highest __score__ first.
 * `latest20`: which will sort the list into the latest 20 articles.